xmartlabs/fountain/README.md

 ```

 `PageFetcher` is an structure which provides a way to fetch a page from a service call.
-There are one `PageFetcher` per library adapteradapter.
+There are one `PageFetcher` per library adapter.

 ```kotlin
 interface RetrofitPageFetcher<T : ListResponse<*>> {